AsteriskAmpersand/Ice-Stable/README.md

 - Razor Sharp / True Razor Sharp:
   - Sharpness cost reduction for shelling attacks decreased to 0 (down from 1).
   - Sharpness cost negation chance for shelling attacks increased to 50%/70% (up from 10%/20%).
-  - > The above changes result in RS/TRS changing from 55%/60% to 50%/70% average cost reduction on Shelling, Charged Shelling, and Full Bursts, and its value is now more consistent with other melee weapons.
+  - > The above changes result in RS/TRS changing from an average cost reduction of 55%/60% to 50%/70% on Shelling, Charged Shelling, and Full Bursts.
+Its value is now more consistent with other melee weapons.

 ### ──────────【 Switch Axe 】────────── ###